wdonne/pincette-kafka-topics/README.md

 data:
   application.conf: |
     bootstrap.servers = "localhost:9092"
+    defaultPartitions = 4
+    defaultReplicationFactor = 3
 ```

 The syntax is [Lightbend Config](https://github.com/lightbend/config).
 You may add other Kafka properties to it.
 If there would be secrets in those properties, then you should kustomize the `Deployment` resource to mount a secret instead.
 You could also mount both and use an `include` statement to include the secret in the config, for example.
+The fields `defaultPartitions` and `defaultReplicationFactor` are optional.